Skip to main content

 /api/v1/jobs/zip

-Upload a static build ZIP and create a scan job
+Upload a static build ZIP and create a scan job.
+Streams directly to MinIO without disk buffering.

 POST